DataDog/documentation/content/en/monitors/guide/monitor-for-value-within-a-range.md

 ---
-title: Monitor if a value is inside or outside a range
+title: Monitoring Ranges
 kind: guide
 ---

 ## Overview

-If monitors supports to alert when a given value is above or below a given threshold, it is also possible to be notified if a given value is inside or outside of a given range.
+If a monitor supports alerting when a given value is above or below a given threshold, it is possible to be notified if a given value is inside or outside of a range.

+## Examples
-### Metric Example
+### Metric

-Let's imagine that a metric `a` reports discrete values from `0` to `10` representing a status and you want to be notified if the metric is not between `4` and `8`.
+Metric `a` reports discrete values from `0` to `10` representing a status and you want to be notified if the metric is not between `4` and `8`.
-Mathematically, this is the same as saying that the difference between the metric and the center of the range (6) should never be more than 2.
+Mathematically, the difference between the metric and the center of the range (6) should never be more than 2.

 `8 > a > 4` <=> `abs(6-a) < 2` <=> `abs(6-a) - 2 < 0`